Tracht/spacex-hooks/README.md

 * As a user, so that I can get an overview of their projects, I would like to filter their inventory by categories.
 * As a user, so that I am not overloaded with information, I would like to see 8 items on display, at a time.
 * As a user, so that I can better navigate the inventory, I would like to see everything sorted alphabetically.
+* As a user, I'd like to see an item's summary and full details.

 ### TechStack
 - [React](https://github.com/facebook/create-react-app) using functional components